 On an Abbott Oceanarium visit, you might see California sea lions Laguna, Cruz or Charger zooming around Grainger Sea Lion Cove.
-Other times you might see Tanner stretched out for a nap.
+Or young sea lion Kenney meeting milestones with his caretakers.
 Even when you can’t see them, you can hear these aquatic predators throughout the Pacific Northwest exhibit when they start vocalizing — and living up to their common name.
 These guys get along great, but they’d get testy if there were a female to trigger their territoriality, so Shedd’s colony of sea lions remains all male.

 Using his whiskers and keen directional hearing, Cruz quickly learned his way around the sea lion areas.